Figures of Speech: Figures of Contrast

 II.
 Figures of Contrast.

 Figures of contrast are rhetorical devices used to create a sharp contrast or opposition between two ideas or concepts.
 They are employed to emphasize differences, highlight contradictions, or draw attention to contrasting elements.
-Here are some common figures of contrast:
+These figures highlight opposing or contrasting elements to create a sharper understanding or add dramatic effect to the speech or writing.
+By juxtaposing two opposites, the speaker or writer draws attention to the contrast, often making one element more vivid or intensifying the impact of both.

 (b) Who but must laugh, if such a man there be?
 Who would not weep, if Atticus were he?